webbeetechnologies/ReactHackathon/README.md

 3. As a staff member I want that attributes can be date, text, checkbox or number
 4. As a staff member I want that all machines of one type share attributes (all cranes have a weight, manufacture date as well as a maximum lift weight for example)
 5. As a staff member I want to set a title for a machine type (Chainsaw, Bulldozer, ...)
+6. As a staff member I want to select a title field for the machines of a machine category.
-6. As a staff member I want to be able to add new machine types as well as to edit or delete existing ones at any time
+7. As a staff member I want to be able to add new machine types as well as to edit or delete existing ones at any time
-7. As a staff member I want to have many machines of each machine type ( for example 6 chainsaws from different brands that have different characteristics)
+8. As a staff member I want to have many machines of each machine type ( for example 6 chainsaws from different brands that have different characteristics)
-8. As a staff member, I want to be able to filter by machine type (See all chain saws, all bull dozers, ...).
+9. As a staff member, I want to be able to filter by machine type (See all chain saws, all bull dozers, ...).
-9. As a staff member I want to see all machines grouped by their type on one screen
+10. As a staff member I want to see all machines grouped by their type on one screen
-10. As a staff member I want to be able to add new machines as well as to edit or delete existing ones at any time
+11. As a staff member I want to be able to add new machines as well as to edit or delete existing ones at any time
-11. As a staff member I want to use URL navigation
+12. As a staff member I want to use URL navigation
-12. As a staff member I want that everything is saved even after page reload
+13. As a staff member I want that everything is saved even after page reload
-13. As a staff member I want to use the app on my mobile phone or tablet as well as on the computer
+14. As a staff member I want to use the app on my mobile phone or tablet as well as on the computer

 **For a demo watch the following video: [>> Watch it on youtube](https://drive.google.com/open?id=1fQnDIv8Q-JL5mKf9qaT7ajrMA2ACfYJU)**

 ## Do's
 - use a library of your choice for the UI.